Mars trilogy: Arkady Bogdanov

 A mechanical engineer with anarchist leanings, possibly based on the Russian Machist, Alexander Bogdanov (the character's ancestor) and Arkady Strugatsky, he is regarded by many other members of the First Hundred, particularly Boyle, as a troublemaker.
-He leads the team which establishes an outpost on the moon Phobos, and leads an uprising against the transnational corporation towards the end of first novel.
+He leads the team which establishes an outpost on the moon Phobos, and leads an uprising against the transnational corporations towards the end of the first novel.
 Like Boone (with whom he was good friends), his political ideas (later known as Bogdanovism) weigh heavily on characters later in the series.
 In love with Nadia Chernyshevski, he is killed during the first Martian revolution in 2061.

 Saxifrage "Sax" Russell

 An American physicist, he is a brilliant and creative scientist, and is greatly respected for his intellectual gifts.
 However, he is socially awkward and often finds it difficult to understand and relate to other people.
 Russell is a leader of the Green movement, the goal of which is to terraform Mars.
 During Green Mars, Sax suffers a stroke while being tortured by government security forces and fellow member of the First Hundred, Phyllis Boyle (although it is later revealed that she actually opposed Sax's torture).
-He subsequently suffers from expressive aphasia and has to relearn how to speak and becomes less predictable in his actions.
+He subsequently has expressive aphasia and has to relearn how to speak and becomes less predictable in his actions.
 Originally apolitical, this event and a growing attachment to Mars itself leads Russell to become the physical architect of the second revolution.
 After memory issues become apparent in many of the remaining first hundred including Sax he begins work on an ambitious project to gather the remaining first hundred and have them try an experimental treatment he helped to develop.
 It is after this that Sax realizes his persistent attempts to please Ann are actually because he is also secretly in love with Ann Clayborne, who cannot stand him at first, but after centuries on Mars, eventually reconciles.
 Saxifrage means "stonebreaker" and is the name for an Alpine plant that grows between stones.